How to copy a table from PDF to Excel: 8 methods explained

 6. Download the converted file

-7. Open the file, copy the required cells, and paste them into your Excel spreadsheet
+7. Open the file, copy the table and paste it into your Excel spreadsheet

 Most of these tools offer a free tier.
 But you might need to subscribe to their premium plans for more advanced features or to remove limitations.
 Remember that uploading sensitive information to these online tools might pose a security risk.
 Make sure to read their privacy policies before using them.

-3. Extract data using a dedicated open-source software
+3. Extract PDF table to Excel using dedicated open-source software

 Open-source software can provide powerful solutions for extracting tables from PDFs to Excel.
 These tools are free to use and can often handle more complex tasks than the abovementioned methods.